Hashy Chatbot

 Solventless Extraction (Rosin, Hash, etc.)

-Lower-temperature presses (“cold press”) – roughly 130–170 °F (54–77 °C) – are optimal for preserving terpenes and cannabinoids.
-In this range, the heat is gentle enough that most of the delicate volatile terps remain intact in the rosin, leading to a more flavorful concentrate.
-Rosin made at these temps tends to have a lighter color and a “buddery” consistency, indicating minimal degradation.
-Artisanal “live rosin” (made from freeze-fresh material) is often pressed at the lower end of this range to retain the full live terpene profile.
-The trade-off is that yield is lower: at cooler temps the resin is less runny, so less oil flows out of the source material.
-Many craft extractors willingly sacrifice some yield for quality, pressing multiple times or accepting a smaller return in exchange for superior aroma and taste.
-For example, pressing high-quality sifted hash at ~140 °F might produce only a moderate yield, but the product will retain maximum terpene content and a rich flavor.
+Lower-temperature presses (cold press), around 130–170 °F (54–77 °C), are optimal for preserving terpenes and cannabinoids.
+This range offers gentle heat, allowing most delicate terpenes to remain intact, leading to a flavorful concentrate.
+Rosin produced at these temperatures tends to have a lighter color and a "buddery" consistency.
+Artisanal “live rosin” (made from freeze-fresh material) is often pressed at the lower end of this range to retain full terpene profiles.
+While the yield may be lower, many craft extractors choose quality over quantity, pressing multiple times or accepting less return for superior aroma and taste.
+For instance, pressing high-quality sifted hash at about 140 °F can yield a moderate amount while retaining maximum terpenes and rich flavor.

 Hydrocarbon Extraction (Butane, Propane, etc.)